 Founded in 1988, Out of Africa Wildlife Park has become home to hundreds of exotic animals from around the world, including Africa.
 Inspired by a living and colorful world of astonishing wildlife, we are committed to attracting, developing, and retaining qualified employees who share a passion for the wild kingdom and desire to be a part of our family, one dedicated to supporting and promoting conservation awareness and action, practicing exemplary animal care, providing education and learning experiences, and establishing broad community support, through a peaceful and interactive relationship with our animal friends who touch our hearts.

 Steeped in fun, immersed in learning, Out of Africa is made up of a body of professionals and enthusiasts whose commitment to our organization has helped us deliver a world-class experience to thousands of visitors a year.
 At the park, employment is more than just a job.
-Employees are able to develop their appreciation of animals, the natural world, and the need for conservation, inspiring people to learn, care, and act.
+Employees can develop their appreciation of animals, the natural world, and the need for conservation, inspiring people to learn, care, and act.
 Connecting wildlife with people, it’s the perfect place to put your passion to work.

 Working at the Park